© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 LG 6-2: Knowing communication and its impact on energy efficiency

-Participants are familiar with different types of communication (synchronous versus asynchronous) between building blocks in relation to the provision of data and the formats and protocols used (text-based versus binary protocols) with regard to energy efficiency.
-They are able to evaluate the influence of data compression on the transferred data volume and know that energy efficiency is positively influenced by a reduction in call frequency and data volume.
+Participants are familiar with different types of communication (synchronous versus asynchronous) between building blocks in relation to the provision of data, and can assess the formats and protocols used (text-based versus binary protocols) in terms of energy efficiency.
+They are able to evaluate the influence of data compression on the transmitted data volume and understand that reducing the call frequency and data volume has a positive effect on the environmental balance.

-LG 6-3: Knowing databases and their characteristics in relation to energy efficiency
+LG 6-3: Knowing database models and their characteristics in relation to energy efficiency

 Participants are familiar with different types of database models (relational, NoSQL, etc.) and different database systems (Postgres, DB2, Oracle, etc.) and can make the right choice in terms of energy efficiency.
 They are able to select a suitable service model (self-hosting versus cloud-based managed service) for their data storage.